mauritssilvis/challenges/java/basic_java_project_cli/README.md

 These commands will compile the Java code of `Main.java` into bytecode, which is then stored in the class file `Main.class` in the directory where the source code is located.

-The class file, `Main.class`, cannot be executed from the folder in which it is stored.
+As we will see, the class file, `Main.class`, cannot be executed from the folder in which it is stored.
 Moreover, Java source and class files are generally stored in different locations.
 Therefore, it is more convenient to compile the source file from the project root folder with a directive that specifies the output directory: